-In many parts of the country the first half of October still has sunny, warm days; however, there are parts of the country where one must scrape a bit of frost off the car window.
+In many parts of the country, the first half of October still has sunny, warm days; however, there are parts where one must scrape a bit of frost off the car window.
 A definite sign that winter is just around the corner.

 Tasks for Winter Gardening Preparation

 For perennials, allow the dead plant material to remain until spring, which helps protect the plant's crown.
-However, if the bed is mulched later in the fall, it is unnecessary to leave the dead plant material.
+However, if the bed is mulched later in the fall, leaving the dead plant material is unnecessary.
 Ornamental grasses provide an exciting winter foliage effect if left standing.
-With regards to mulching, it is better to hold off with perennials and strawberries.
+Regarding mulching, it is better to hold off with perennials and strawberries.

 Remember, winter mulching protects the perennial flower plantings and strawberries from alternating freezing and thawing cycles over the winter, around Thanksgiving or later when the plants have gone dormant.
 The soil freezes are the time to apply the mulch.

 Protecting your Garden from Winter Animals - Rabbits and Mice